jacksonbarreto/automation-hub/README.md

 ## Instructions for creating a new automation

-+ Expose the automation in a given port
++ There shouldn't be any ports exposed in the automation
 + The automation must have a hostname
 + Add the automation to the same network as the hub